itzthealteboy/Exploratory-Data-Analysis-of-E-Commerce-Trends-in-India-using-SQL/README.md

 GROUP BY order_month, order_year;
 ```

-### 7. Calculated the estimated delivered date for each month
+### 7. On which days were orders delayed beyond the expected delivery date?
 ```sql
 SELECT
 order_id,